dokwork/lualine-ex/README.md

 ### ex.lsp.all

-This component provides an information about all run LSP servers.
+This component provides information about all run LSP servers.
 Every server has its own color and icon.
 When some of already run server is not active for the current buffer, it is in disabled state.

 The `ex.lsp.all` component has the same options as the `ex.lsp.single` component, with additional option `only_attached`, which can be used to show only attached to the current buffer clients: